U.S. House Seat in Eastern Arkansas On the Line in 2024

 There are 435 seats on Congress.
 Republicans now hold 220.
 Democrats hold 211.
 There are 4 open seats since New Jersey Democrat Donald Payne Jr. died in April and New Jersey Democrat Bill Pascrell died in August.
 Wisconsin Republican Mike Gallagher resigned in April.
 Texas Democrat Sheila Jackson Lee died in July.

 There are 100 seats in the Senate.
-The Republicans hold 49 of those, while the Democrats hold 47.
+The Republicans hold 49, while the Democrats hold 47.
 But there are four independents.
 Independent Senator Angus King of Maine, Bernie Sanders of Vermont, and Joe Manchin of West Virginia caucus with the Democrats.
 Independent Senator Kyrsten Sinema of Arizona does not caucus with the Democrats, but is “formally aligned with the Democrats for committee purposes.”
+That gives the Democrats an edge of 51-49, and Vice President Kamala Harris is the deciding vote in a tie.

 See Video for More